jm179796/SEPR/docs/Req1.md

 # Requirements
 Something not look right?
 We reccommend you use the most up to date and friendlier version of the documentation found [here](https://github.com/jm179796/SEPR/blob/Assessment1_Docs/Req1.pdf "Requirements 1")

+In particular be aware that the nubering scheme in this format is not correct.
+To see the correct format please follow the link above to the github.

 ## Requirements Elicitation Procedure

 To determine the requirements for our system we conducted two interviews with our major stakeholders, they went as follows: